danielb0/UCSD-Pascal/MultiComp/CORE_TERMINAL_FAULTS.md

 `ESC[1C` from column 5 gives column 6. `ESC[1D` from column 5 gives column 4.
 Nothing here produces the observed `+1, +1, −1, +3` stepping.

-That leaves three candidates, none yet tested:
+That leaves three candidates — see the update below for which one it was:

 1. **The shim's own cursor tracking.** `SHIM_MULTICOMP_v29` maintains a shadow position solely to re-issue an absolute address after every erase — a